Brazil Oil Production Data Analysis and Market Intelligence

 Located along the continental shelf of South America, Brazil’s pre-salt formations contain a significant fraction of Global oil and natural gas reserves.
 Characterized by thick carbonate reservoirs with high permeability and porosity, the giant fields of the pre-salt boast wells that average 10 times as much Brazil oil production as the post-salt.
 Despite the technical challenges of extracting pre-salt hydrocarbons with ultra-deep offshore drilling, the pre-salt basins of Brazil have attracted supermajors and leading oil companies.

 Brazil has a long history of oil production dating back to the first oil discovery in Bahia, Brazil in 1930.
-The first offshore project was developed in 1968 and in 1974 the Bacia de Campos was discovered, one of the world’s largest offshore oil reservoirs.
+The first offshore project was developed in 1968, and in 1974 the Bacia de Campos was discovered, one of the world’s largest offshore oil reservoirs.

-What Is Pre-Salt and Post-Salt?
+What Are Pre-Salt and Post-Salt Oil Deposits?